SEC v. Goldman Sachs: The event

-GS&Co's marketing materials for the CDO included the term sheet, flip book and an offering memorandum all stated ACA selected the reference portfolio.
-ACA is a third-party company which specializes in analyzing credit risk in residential mortgage-backed securities("RMBS").
+GS&Co.'s marketing materials for the CDO included the term sheet, flip book and an offering memorandum all stated ACA selected the reference portfolio.
+ACA is a third-party company which specializes in analyzing credit risk in residential mortgage-backed securities (RMBS).
 Paulson & Co.
-Inc. ("Paulson") was in reality the company behind the portfolios selection process.
-Paulson is a large hedge fund that had economic interest's that were the polar opposite of ABACUS 2007-AC1 CDO investors' interest.
+Inc. ("Paulson") was the company behind the portfolios selection process.
+Paulson is a large hedge fund that had economic interests that opposed the interests of ABACUS CDO investors.

-Paulson elected to short the RMBS portfolio it curated through credit default swap ("CDS") agreements with GS&Co, defectively protecting themselves against the capital structure of the ABACUS.
-Paulsons' interest in shorting the portfolio meant they had motive to select RMBS that would experience credit events and ultimately fail.
-GS&Co. failed to disclose to their investors Paulsons' true interest's and the involvement the fund played in regard to the RMBS portfolio in any of their marketing material.
+Paulson elected to short the RMBS portfolio it curated through credit default swap (CDS) agreements with GS&Co. in order to protect themselves against the capital structure of the ABACUS.
+Paulson's interest in shorting the portfolio meant they had motive to select RMBS that would experience credit events and ultimately fail.
+GS&Co. failed to disclose Paulson's interests and the involvement the fund played in regard to the RMBS portfolio in any of their marketing material.

-Tourre, an employee of GS&Co in their NYC office was the main architect of the ABACUS CDO according to the SEC.
+Tourre, an employee of GS&Co. in their NYC office was the main architect of the ABACUS CDO according to the SEC.
 Tourre was the point of contact for investors in regard to the CDO and was responsible for curating the marketing materials which misinformed investors.
-It is believed he was aware of Paulsons' desire to short and their role in regard to the RMBS portfolio.
-In addition, it is believed Touree explicitly informed ACA that Paulson invested about $200 million into ABACUS which implies that Paulson was taking on a long position.
-Touree also allegedly informed ACA that Paulsons investment interests directly aligned with ACAs'.
+It is believed he was aware of Paulson's role in regard to the RMBS portfolio and their desire to short it.
+In addition, it is believed Tourre explicitly informed ACA that Paulson invested about $200 million into ABACUS which implies that Paulson was taking on a long position.
+Tourre also allegedly informed ACA that Paulson's investment interests aligned with ACA's.

-The deal was finalized on April 26, 2007; GS&Co. profited $15 million from Paulson for preparing and adverting the ABACUS 2007-AC1 CDO.
-October 24, 2007, 6 months after the deal was closed, 83% of the RMBS in the portfolio were downgraded and 17% of the RMBS were on negative watch.
-Shortly after in January, 99% of the portfolio had been downgraded.
-This resulted in investors losing over $1 billion, while Paulsons' short position garnered them a $1 billion in profit.
+The deal was finalized on April 26, 2007.
+GS&Co. profited $15 million from Paulson for preparing and advertising the ABACUS CDO.
+On October 24, 2007, 6 months after the deal was closed, 83% of the RMBS in the portfolio were downgraded and 17% of the RMBS were on negative watch.
+By January 2008, 99% of the portfolio had been downgraded.
+This resulted in investors losing over $1 billion, while Paulson's short position garnered them $1 billion in profit.

 Outcome

-GS&Co and Tourre were found guilty of violating Section 17(a) of the Securities Act 15 U.S.C.
+GS&Co. and Tourre were found guilty of violating Section 17(a) of the Securities Act 15 U.S.C.
 77q(a) and 78j(b), Section 10(b) of the Securities Exchange Act and Exchange Act rule 10b-5, 17 C.F.R.
 240.10b-5.
 The SEC fined Goldman $550 million, the largest fine in the SEC's history at the time. $250 million of the fine was paid out to the investors who lost money on the deal, while the remaining $300 million went to the US Treasury.
-Goldman admitted guilt and accepted that their marketing materials provided "incomplete information".
-The SEC viewed ACA as a victim in the deal, stating they were misled by Goldman.
+GS&Co. admitted guilt and accepted that their marketing materials provided "incomplete information".
+The SEC viewed ACA as a victim in the deal, stating they were misled by GS&Co.
 This resulted in no legal repercussions for them, although ACA was able to benefit from the partnership.